-Each of XBP Europe and CF VIII has incurred significant, non-recurring costs in connection with consummating the Business Combination.
+Each of XBP Europe and CF VIII has incurred and expects that it will incur significant, non recurring costs in connection with consummating the Business Combination.
 XBP Europe may also incur additional costs to retain key employees.
-XBP Europe and CF VIII have also incurred significant legal, and accounting fees, fees relating to regulatory filings and notices, SEC filing fees, printing and mailing fees and other costs associated with the transactions.
+XBP Europe and CF VIII will also incur significant legal, financial advisor, and accounting fees, fees relating to regulatory filings and notices, SEC filing fees, printing and mailing fees and other costs associated with the transactions.
 Immediately following the Closing, XBP Europe's financial position may require XBP Europe to seek additional financing (which will be subject to the risks described in the risk factor above entitled "XBP Europe may need to raise debt or equity financing, which it may be unable to do on favorable terms or at all").